 Create a perfect picture scene and romantic ambiance during the symbolic signing of your marriage certificate.
 Play exclusive love music while you and your witnesses are signing the wedding testament.
 The right melody will energize you and your guests.

-• Tip 11 – Symbolic wedding ceremony order – Postlude
+• Tip 11 – Wedding ceremony order – Postlude

 The closing speech can also be magnified by atmospheric music.
 So, arrange for a choir or singer to perform.
 A musical intermezzo adds the finishing touch.
 Most importantly, it enhances your union when you walk up the aisle hand-in-hand.

-• Tip 12 – Symbolic wedding ceremony order – recessional
+• Tip 12 – Bespoke wedding booklet – recessional

 Finally, involve guests in the leaving procession.
 Allow them to follow you up the aisle with a sing-a-long or up-tempo song.
 This is a magnificent finale to a symbolic wedding ceremony.
 Or else, the celebrant can share a few words of marriage wisdom.
 Incidentally, the parting words are the linchpin of the ceremony and bring everyone together.